AdHoc-Protocol/AdHoc-protocol/README.md

 ![image](https://user-images.githubusercontent.com/29354319/194811082-59f47c44-f580-4a85-97ff-e41895006206.png)
 </details>

-Packs through their fields data type can be nested and self-referenced.
+Packs can have nested data types and self-referential fields in their fields' data type.
-Empty packs or enums with less then two fields cannot be used as field datatype.
-Use boolean type instead of
+However, empty packs or enums with fewer than two fields cannot be used as a field data type.
+In such cases, a boolean type should be used instead if only a single binary value is required.
+It's important to note that different programming languages may have their own rules regarding data types, so it's essential to refer to the language documentation for specific details.